 The Trust’s Bird Conservation Program works to enhance and promote bird conservation in the Willistown area and beyond.
 Our primary initiatives include bird banding, bird monitoring, and habitat restoration.
 Our bird conservation program is nationally recognized, and attracts students, scholars, and scientists from all over the country.

-Trust staff members view our protected lands (and those not yet protected) as a large reservoir of natural resources and strive to work with area landowners to manage this land for the promotion of healthy ecosystems and the diversity of flora and fauna.
+Trust staff members view our protected lands (and those not yet protected) as a large reservoir of natural resources and strive to work with area landowners to manage this land for the promotion of healthy ecosystems, clean water, and the diversity of flora and fauna.
 The Trust aims to strengthen its reputation among private and public landowners as an excellent resource for advice on how to help sustain plants and animals that were once common in this area.

 Our Land Stewardship efforts focuses on habitat restoration in our nature preserves and develops and promotes guidelines for private landowners.
 Native tree, shrub, and wildflower plantings are the most common habitat restoration projects.
 Our goal is to enhance bird and wildlife habitat and to protect water resources.